LoopKit/loopdocs/docs/intro/overview-intro.md

 ### Using a Simulator

-You can build &nbsp;<span translate="no">Loop</span>&nbsp; and practice with a simulated phone, CGM and  pump.
+You can build &nbsp;<span translate="no">Loop</span>&nbsp; and practice with a simulated phone, CGM and/or  pump.
 You can "dose" the simulated pump and your real pump at the same time and watch the glucose predictions.

 Starting with a simulator can help you decide if you want to move forward with purchasing additional items required to &nbsp;<span translate="no">Loop</span>.
+You can:

+* Learn the interface
+* Explore glucose predictions and dosing recommendations

+!!! warning "Locked Phone or App in Background"
+    Do not expect the simulator to work with the phone is locked or the app is in the background.
+The actual app relies on a real insulin pump or a real CGM to wake up the app when the phone is locked or the app is in the background.
+The simulator cannot do this.

 Please review [Simulator Build](../version/simulator.md) for more information.